People spray their lawns to get rid of it, while others use it to heal their body of numerous ailments. What could it be? Well, dandelions of course!

 Dandelion is an excellent detoxifier and antioxidant, making it one of the best herbal remedies for treating acne and other skin problems like psoriasis and eczema.
 It helps purify the blood, and improves liver function, both of which result in beautiful, glowing skin.
 The major chlorophyll content in dandelion greens is also a win-win for skin health.

 Another important use for dandelion is its powerful effects against cancer.
-Many studies have found that dandelion root extract is effective against the treatment of leukaemia and breast cancer.
+Many studies have found that dandelion root extract is effective in the treatment against leukaemia and breast cancer.
 It acts by inducing apoptosis in leukaemia cells, while leaving healthy cells alone.
 It also has a positive impact against cancer cells that are resistant to chemotherapy.

 Thanks to the liver-healing abilities of dandelion, it also helps with jaundice, a disorder of the liver, where it overproduces bile and messes with the body’s metabolism.
 Dandelion helps regulate bile production, and also promotes urination, helping to get rid of excess bile (5).